The Apprenticeship Levy – Winners And Losers

-16 to 24 year olds: The Apprenticeship Levy Winners And Losers, Apprenticeships give young people the opportunity to gain workplace skills whilst earning a salary in a wide array of professions.
-Historically associated with the Trades – eg electricians, plumbers, carpenters – apprenticeships are now widely available in a plethora of job types, from engineering and design to education and PR.
-With tuition fees on the minds of many 16-24 year olds, a leap from higher education into the workplace has become increasingly popular, and those embarking on apprenticeships have the opportunity to climb onto the first step of a career ladder with an annual salary and the opportunity to gain a sponsored qualification at the same time.
+16 to 24-year-olds: The Apprenticeship Levy Winners And Losers, Apprenticeships give young people the opportunity to gain workplace skills whilst earning a salary in a wide array of professions.
+Historically associated with the Trades – e.g. electricians, plumbers, carpenters – apprenticeships are now widely available in many job types, from engineering and design to education and PR.
+With tuition fees on the minds of many 16-24-year-olds, a leap from higher education into the workplace has become increasingly popular, and those embarking on apprenticeships have the opportunity to climb onto the first step of a career ladder with an annual salary and the opportunity to gain a sponsored qualification at the same time.
 The introduction of the Apprenticeship Levy means an increase in workplace apprenticeship schemes and increased opportunities for a younger workforce.

-The Government: From a political point of view, George Osborne’s dramatic u-turn on tax credit cuts in the Autumn of last year and the announcement of increased taxation for bigger businesses will have certainly won over those members of the British public who had, until then, feared the possibility of further austerity.
-With another year to go until the introduction of the levy, the government’s ongoing efforts to raise funds for apprenticeship schemes show an active and no-nonsense approach to combating youth unemployment in the UK – a welcome stance given the severity of the situation.
+The Government: From a political point of view, George Osborne’s dramatic u-turn on tax credit cuts in the Autumn of last year and the announcement of increased taxation for bigger businesses will have indeed won over those members of the British public who had, until then, feared the possibility of further austerity.
+With another year to go until the levy’s introduction, the government’s ongoing efforts to raise funds for apprenticeship schemes show an active and no-nonsense approach to combating youth unemployment in the UK – a welcome stance given the severity of the situation.

-SMEs: Small to medium-sized enterprises will no doubt want to make the most out of the government funding.
+SMEs: Small to medium-sized enterprises will undoubtedly want to make the most out of government funding.
 An increased pot of money resulting from the levy means that there will be further opportunities for smaller businesses and organizations to integrate apprenticeship schemes as part of their business models – this comes as no surprise, as it has been reported that apprentices can be worth around £214 per week to businesses.